johnnyhuman/zf-twig-integration/README.md

 # Twig integration with Zend Framework

-This is an example Zend Framework projects with integrated Twig template engine.
+This is an example Zend Framework project with integrated Twig template engine.
 You can fork this repository to start your new ZF project which will use the Twig as a template engine.
-See the "branches" for the projects with a different type of Twig integrations.
+Check the "branches" for more sample projects with a different type of Twig integrations.

 ## Installation

 Download the source code form GitHub and extract it somewhere under the webserver root directory.

-Download the latest Zend Framework and Twig packages and put library/Zend and lib/Twig into the "library" directory of your project.
+Download the latest Zend Framework and Twig packages and put library/Zend and lib/Twig

+into the "library" directory of your project.

 ## License